|

 Age:

 ~ the average age is up to 15 years.
-Sometimes, leopards reach
+Sometimes, leopards

-an age of 23 years in captivity.
+reach an age of 23 years in captivity.

 Reproduction:

-~leopards usually live lonely, rarely they form small groups.
+~leopards usually live lonely, rarely they form small

-~ the mating time is in different seasons to complete annual
+~ the mating time is in different seasons to complete

-only 2 cubs of a litter survive.
+usually only 2 cubs of a litter survive.

 Diet/hunt:

-~ as dawn - and night animals, leopards perform a very energy
+~ as dawn - and night animals, leopards perform a very

-up.
-They creep up to their victim several meters, in order to tear
+is the creep up.
+They creep up to their victim several

-it down with an enormous jump and to finally kill it.
-The second
+meters, in order to tear it down with an enormous jump and

-kind is to lie in ambush and to wait until the unsuspecting prey
+and to wait until the unsuspecting prey comes.
+According

-mouses, birds, apes, antelopes and buffalos up to reptiles.
+birds, apes, antelopes and buffalos up to reptiles.

-~ the cat is killing the prey via neck bite or throat bite.
+~ the cat is killing the prey via neck bite or throat

-its prey on a tree, and nourishes itself on it several days.
+the leopard drags its prey on a tree, and nourishes itself

 Class: